 No, you do not need proof of your disability.
 Disneyland takes guests at their word and doesn’t have the legal right to ask for it.
 Keep in mind that the more detail you can share with cast members, the better they are able to assist and accommodate you!

 What if I have more questions about special needs at Disneyland?

 You may call (714) 781-4636 if you have general questions before your visit.
 Discuss your specific questions with Guest Relations once you are in the park.
 You cannot receive advance accommodations before your visit.
 All accommodations will be determined on-site.

 Some of these details may feel non-specific, and that is because Disneyland offers DAS and other services on an individual basis.
 Go to Guest Relations with any questions or concerns.
 A cast member will be happy to assist you.
 If you have a particularly challenging situation or a disability that is harder to explain, it can be helpful to supply them with as many details as possible.

-Hopefully we have cleared up any confusion over the Disneyland DAS and how to use it.
+Hopefully we have cleared up any confusion over the Disneyland disability pass and how to use it.
 Now that you know where to go and what to do, you can hop to it and have an amazing trip to the Happiest Place on Earth!

-Are you familiar with using the Disneyland Disability Access Service?
+Are you familiar with using the Disneyland disability pass?
 Do you have any tips to share about making the most of your visit using DAS?
 Let us know in the comments below!